 Don Daber, a key figure in the Optimists organization (Toronto Optimists and Seneca Optimists) from 1960 until the Seneca Optimists disbanded, had a favourite chant: "What about the kids?"
-As Don knew so well, Drum Corps needed to focus on "the kids" and that happened in many ways.
-In addition to learning to play a musical instrument there was a real camaraderie in drum corps that created friendships which often lasted a lifetime.
-Corps members learned valuable life skills such as self-discipline and the value of working as a team to create something greater than oneself.
+As Don knew so well, Drum Corps needed to focus create something greater than oneself.
 Drum Corps also gave the corps members a positive focus.
-CYOs, with their emphasis on young people, were very active in the drum corps activity,

-Police Boys' Band.
+CYOs, with their emphasis on young people, were very active in the drum corps activity, especially in the North East area of the USA.
+One of the benefits of drum corps was very well articulated by Norm Fach who was both the Police Chief of St. Catharines, Ontario and the Director of the local drum corps, the Grantham Township Police Boys' Band.
 He said "look I can either chase these kids on the streets or gather them all up here and give them something constructive to do".

 Corps developed their shows during the winter and spring then competed on summer weekends in the cities and towns of North America.
-Determining who was best was decided by a group of skilled of judges.
+Determining who was best was decided by a group of skilled judges.
 Contests were usually "regional" with corps from the Midwest competing against each other and Corps from Canada and the Eastern states competing against each other.
 This presented a challenge for Canadian corps when a 500 mile overnight bus trip often preceded a competition.
 Upon arrival we had to practice then compete.
 It could be very gruelling.
 The first time that I experienced a contest that included a broad sampling of corps was a 1964 competition in Racine, WI.
 In addition to the Midwest corps the contest included the Boston Crusaders, the Casper Troopers and, us, the Toronto Optimists.
 It was a harbinger of the contests of today.